Roy Mlakar

-Roy Mlakar (born September 10, 1950 in Parma, Ohio) is the former president and CEO of the Ottawa Senators professional ice hockey club of the National Hockey League (NHL) and the Scotiabank Place arena.
-He was also the alternate governor of the Senators.
-He is a former executive with the Los Angeles Kings.
+Roy Mlakar (born September 10, 1950 in Parma, Ohio) is an American former professional ice hockey executive.
+He is the former president, alternate governor and CEO of the Ottawa Senators of the National Hockey League (NHL) and the Scotiabank Place arena.
+He was previously the president of the Los Angeles Kings.

 Personal life

 Mlakar is married.
 He and wife Tamera each have two daughters.
 Mlakar was director with various charities in Ottawa, including the Sens Foundation, the Candlelighters and the Ottawa Senators 65 Roses Sports Club.
 He was also a director with the Ottawa Sports Hall of Fame.
 He has received several awards for his community work, including the Brian Kilrea Award in 2005 and the United Way Community Builder Award in 2006.

 Career

 Providence Reds

 Mlakar was hired by the Providence Reds of the AHL in 1973.
 He served as director of public relations and was later promoted to the position of assistant general manager working with then Providence GM John Muckler.